o1-labs/docs2/docs/node-operators/Developer-References/mina-node-cli-reference.md

 ---
-title: Mina Node CLI Reference
+title: MINA Node CLI Reference
 ---

+Describe what all commands do